SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics

-Mesbah et al. \cite{deepdelta} extract compiler diagnostic information as an input source for repairing compilation errors but do not use execution information.
-Wang and colleagues \cite{wang2018dynamic,embed-ke-PLDI20} leverage execution traces to learn some semantics in program embeddings.
-These works are not about repair and learning from intermediate states rather from diagnostics with test assertions.
+\ASECMR{ A series of works include test case execution as input to train a neural model.
+Foivos et al. \cite{Foivos-SACSE21-supervisedOracle} extract test execution traces to train a neural model to learn to distinguish runtime patterns for passing versus failing executions for a given program.
+Emad et al. \cite{test2vec} propose to represent the test execution traces to a fixed-length numerical vector for neural model training.
+Mesbah et al. \cite{compilation-error-fse19} extract compiler diagnostic information as an input source for repairing compilation errors but do not use execution information.
+Wang and colleagues \cite{wang2018dynamic,embed-ke-PLDI20} leverage execution trace to learn semantic aspects in program embeddings.
+These works are not about repair from diagnostics, as we do in this paper.
 Chen et al. \cite{chen2018executionguided} and Gupta et al. \cite{sed-nips20} propose execution-guided synthesis.
 Those works do not execute test case diagnostics as we do hence cannot capture assertion failures.
-Furthermore, they do not use self-supervision and perturbed programs to learn the semantics of errors.
+Furthermore, they do not use self-supervision and perturbation-based programs to learn the semantics of errors. }